pulak-gautam/spo-performa-scraper/README.md

 ## Functions
 The most common use-case of **sorting out / listing companies according to branch/degree** has been automated through this tool.

-## Future Plans
-Currently, the tool only filters the performas/roles on the basis branch, and prints out it in an organized fashion on the terminal.

-It provides no extra information about the roles/companies.
-Thus, it can be modified to spit out more information such as stipend, location, etc. also.